Baby Growth Charts: How To Track Your Baby's Development

 2) Find Your Baby’s Age

-Find your baby’s age (in months) on the top or bottom of the chart.
+Find your baby’s age (in months) at the top or bottom of the chart.
 Keep your finger there because you’re getting ready to follow that line.

 3) Find Your Baby’s Measurement